 It is likely that average times for Canadian graduates would be lower than those for internationally educated due to the difference in credential review times.
-However, this is not always the case due to some of the other variables discussed in the process, e.g. decision on when to complete the examination, success on examination, whether a referral to Registration Committee is needed, etc.
+However, this is not always the case due to some of the other variables discussed in the process, e. g. decision on when to complete the examination, success on examination, whether a referral to Registration Committee is needed, etc.

-- i) If your organization conducts credential assessments: - i.
+i) If your organization conducts credential assessments:

+i.
 Explain how you determine the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.

 The College does not conduct credential assessments.
-Credential assessments are conducted by the Canadian Alliance of Physiotherapy Regulators (The Alliance) for Yukon territory and all provincial physiotherapy regulatory authorities, except for Quebec.
+Credential assessments are conducted by the Canadian Alliance of Physiotherapy Regulators (The Alliance) for Yukon Territory and all provincial physiotherapy regulatory authorities, except for Quebec.
 The Alliance built a reliable and valid tool for credential assessment in the mid-1990s.
 The tool is periodically reviewed and updated to maintain currency.
-Since the mid-1990s there have been four reviews of the tool and a review of the systems in which the tool functions.
+Since the mid-1990s there have been four reviews of the tool and a review of the systems in which the tool functions, a fifth review is currently in process with the reports and recommendations expected in May 2011.
 Canadian Physiotherapy Regulators receive and review any /all policy changes and set the credentialing standards.
 The Alliance has an understanding of educational systems around the world.
 This knowledge and the use of third party experts, such as World Education Service (WES) and International Qualifications Assessment Service (IQAS), assists The Alliance to determine the level of education.